neapsix/neapsix.github.io/content/posts/2022/20221003_Thin_Jails_From_Scratch.md

 In case you're wondering, the separate `.mountpoints/thinjail0` directory is necessary.
 I tried mounting the base jail into the thin jail's directory and mounting the thin jail again over top of it.
 That almost worked, but the thin jail data was read-only.
-It's obvious why, in retrospect--I couldn't write to it because the base jail was covering those files up.
+It's clear why, in retrospect--I couldn't write to it because the base jail was covering those files up.

 ## References